Indigenous Strawberry Bread and its Lasting Inspiration

 There are many accounts of the wild strawberry and strawberry bread by the settlers, as early as 1607, from the Europeans who arrived in Jamestown, Virginia.
 Reports were sent back to England stating that strawberries growing in the woods were "four times larger and much more exquisitely flavored" than the wild strawberries of England.
 Another account noted the berries were so abundant that "it was impossible to direct eh foot without dyeing it in the blood of this fruit."
 With all these accounts, it was easy to surmise that the fruit was plentiful and used in many dishes, savory and sweet.
 The 1643 account from the religious leader Roger Williams describes the sweet strawberry bread made by the Narragansett people in an area now called Rhode Island; "This berrie is the wonder of all the fruits growing naturally in these parts.
 In some parts where the natives have planted (strawberries), I have many times seen as many as would fill a good ship within a few miles compass.
 The Indians bruse them in a mortar and mix them with meale and make strawberry bread."

 The strawberries became a staple for the colonists as well.
 They would use the berries to make jellies, preserves, and special butter.
 The fruit was also dried, pounded into a stiff paste, and then cut into bite-size pieces that could be chewed like candy.
-Accounts state that the colonists enjoyed the strawberry bread, which they recreated by using wheat flour instead of cornmeal.
+Accounts state that the colonists enjoyed the strawberry bread, which they recreated using wheat flour instead of cornmeal.
 This inspired take on Indigenous strawberry bread would have been less dense, and eggs would have been added to the recipe at some point.
 Most books and articles I read all point to Indigenous strawberry bread as the original inspiration for strawberry shortcakes.
 Though I can see some comparisons between the two dishes, I believe this is either a partial origin or an overall happy exaggeration of the history.
 Indigenous strawberry bread was made with strawberries in the batter, while strawberry shortcakes separated the fruit from the cake.

 Further, shortcakes were made in Europe long before the settlers left England.
-The earliest shortcake recipe dates to 1588 in the anonymous English cookbook, the Good Huswifes Handmaid for Cookerie in her Kitchen, the second printed English cookbook.
+The earliest shortcake recipe dates to 1588 in the anonymous English cookbook, the Good Huswifes Handmaid for Cookerie in Her Kitchen, the second printed English cookbook.
 The "short" in shortcake derives from a 15th-century term similar to "crumbly."
 This recipe was without the strawberry and icing (later whipped, sweet cream), but it was likely paired with fruits and meats.

 An 1845 recipe in the Ohio Cultivator for "strawberry cakes" was most likely the first recorded version of strawberry shortcake.
 The recipe included making an unleavened, thick cookie cut in half, layered with strawberries, and covered with icing.
 A few years later, the popular Eliza Leslie allegedly copied this recipe in the 1847 Miss Leslie's Ladies Receipt Book.
 Eliza's popularity catapulted the recipe throughout the US, and just three years later, the strawberry shortcake is a known fruit and biscuit dessert served warmly with sweetened cream.
 However, heavy cream did not replace sweetened cream until the early 1900s in France.